python/devguide/parser.rst

 2. If the first phase failed, a second parsing attempt is done including the rules that start with an ``invalid_`` prefix.
-By design this attempt **cannot succeed** and is only executed to give it a change to the invalid rules to detect specific situations where custom, more precise, syntax errors can be raised.
+By design this attempt **cannot succeed** and is only executed to give to the invalid rules a chance to detect specific situations where custom, more precise, syntax errors can be raised.
 This also allows to trade a bit of performance for precision reporting
-   errors: given that we know that the input text is invalid, so there is no need to be fast because the interpreter is going to stop anyway.
+   errors: given that we know that the input text is invalid, there is no need to be fast because the interpreter is going to stop anyway.

 .. important::